Caroline Stein

-Caroline Stein is a German operatic coloratura soprano and an academic voice teacher.
+Caroline Stein (born 1965) is a German operatic coloratura soprano and an academic voice teacher.
 She has appeared internationally, including contemporary opera, creating the Angel in Dusapin's Faustus, the Last Night at the Berlin State Opera.

 Career

 Stein took piano and ballet lessons.
 She studied at the Musikhochschule Köln with Claudio Nicolai from 1983 to 1988.
 She first joined the ensemble of the Theater Würzburg, and moved to the Hessisches Staatstheater Wiesbaden in 1989, where she recorded in 1993 Der tapfere Soldat by Oscar Straus with the WDR Sinfonieorchester Köln conducted by Siegfried Köhler, alongside John Dickie and Johannes Martin Kränzle.
 She appeared at the Berlin State Opera first in 1990 as the Queen of the Night in Mozart's Die Zauberflöte.
 She was a member of the Staatsoper Hannover from 1991 to 1999.